These days, you should expect a lot more from your ITAD partner than a check-the-box strategy. Here’s what to look for.

 Let’s say you have multiple sites that require unique tracking of items, purchase orders, and return merchandise authorizations (RMAs).
-The job is too complex for an out-of-the-box solution.
-A customized strategic plan may include a custom website pickup link with the information that needs to be collected and reported at the end of the month.
+However, the job is too complex for an out-of-the-box solution.
+A customized strategic plan may include a custom website pickup link with the information that you need to collect and report at the end of the month.
 An adept ITAD partner takes the logistics piece out of your hands and turns what could be a big headache (trucking, let’s say) into a seamless experience.

 To get the most out of your plan, check whether each step will be optimized and verified by respective experts in compliance, sustainability, logistics, and ITAD.
-Once master services agreements (MSA), standard operating procedures (SOPs), work orders, and legal requirements have been finalized in collaboration with your team, your ITAD partner should execute in accordance with the agreement.
+Once you finalize master services agreements (MSA), standard operating procedures (SOPs), work orders, and legal requirements in collaboration with your team, your ITAD partner should execute in accordance with the agreement.
 From the initial design of your disposition strategy to execution, your goals and priorities should govern the process.